Michael Kocáb: Business interests

 In April 1990, together with Oldřich Lichtenberg and Miloslav Zapletal, Kocáb founded a company called Art Production K, where he served as chairman of the board.
 In May 1991 he became board member of newly privatized building company Montované stavby Praha (MSP).
 In January 1992 MSP founded Investment privatization fund TREND (IPF TREND) and Kocáb became chairman of its board.
 Another board Member was his brother-in-law Martin Kratochvíl.
 In January 1993, the companies Art Production K (27.5%), Bonton (27.5%), MSP (10%), and Bankovní dům SKALA (35%) founded a limited liability investment company IC TREND to manage the IPF TRENT portfolio for a fee.
 In February 1995 the managers of IPF TREND founded a closely owned corporation IC TREND for the same purpose.
 In August 1995 Kocáb, Kratochvíl and other owners of IC TREND sold the company to broker Královéhradecká brokerská společnost (KBS) for a substantial amount of money.
 The new owners of IC TREND used the acquired company as a vehicle to strip dispersed shareholders of IPF TREND from its assets.
 After a first fraudulent transaction by KBS managers, used to cover the costs associated with purchase of IC TREND, Kocáb and Kratochvíl resigned from the board of IPF TREND.

+Government work

+During 2009-2010 Kocáb was Minister for Human Rights and National Minorities in the Government of the Czech Republic.
+During that time he brokered a deal to move the Squat Milada group, avoiding violence, from the dilapidated vila to Truhlářská 11 for one crown a month.
+The move was controversial and brought criticism.